 Education: Ball State University, B.A., 1969

-Other Facts: Letterman is the founder of the production company Worldwide Pants, which produces "Late Show with David Letterman."
+Letterman is the founder of the production company Worldwide Pants, which produced “Late Show with David Letterman.”

 Is a co-owner of Rahal Letterman Lanigan Racing.

 “Late Night with David Letterman” was nominated for 35 Emmy Awards and won five.

 “Late Show with David Letterman” was nominated for 72 Emmy Awards and won nine.

 “My Next Guest Needs No Introduction with David Letterman” has been nominated for two Emmy Awards.